Nessi-datatool/nessi/docs/REPORTING.md

 # Nessi Reporting Capabilities

-Nessi provides comprehensive reporting capabilities through its flexible report generation system.
+Nessi provides comprehensive reporting capabilities through its flexible CLI-based report generation system.
 This document outlines the available report formats and how to use them.

 ## Supported Report Formats